xcier/Lies-of-P-Save-Editor/README.md

 # Lies of P Save Editor ⚙️

-A custom save editor for *Lies of P* that allows players to view and modify their saves on **PC and PS4**.
+A custom save editor for *Lies of P* that allows players to view and modify their saves on **PC, Xbox GamePass and PS4**.
 ⚠️ Always back up your save files before making any edits.

 ---